isomerpages/sndgo-corp/_initiatives/Artificial Intelligence/National AI Strategy.md

 ### Goals of NAIS 2.0

-Guided by the vision “AI for the Public Good, for Singapore and the World”, NAIS 2.0 focuses on two&nbsp;twin&nbsp;goals:
+Guided by the vision “AI for the Public Good, for Singapore and the World”, NAIS 2.0 seeks to attain the twin goals of:

 <br>